 There are enough amazing waterfalls in this area to fill your day as well.
 Like the amazing Tegenungan or check out Aling-Aling, Gitgit etc. Spend an hour under one before you head out to explore more on your bicycle.
 Wherever you go here, its pleasant greenness everywhere.

 Seeing all these, you will still have many more things to explore if your holiday is long enough.
-Check out Batur mountain, Marine park or any of the amazing beaches.
+Check out the Batur mountain, Marine Park or any of the amazing beaches.
 You can never go wrong in Bali with any of its choices.
 Now you probably realize why it’s on top of the countdown.

 - Visa is free or available on arrival for USD 30 for most countries.
 Check the link here.

 - Most prices are subject to tax (10%) and service charge (6-11%)

 - You can still stay for 10-15US$ per night in homestays and 3-5$ meals and that’s why it’s a real backpacker’s paradise.